Experience-Monks/math-as-code/PYTHON-README.md

 # too much to print but try it yourself.
 ```

-## function
+## functions

 [Functions](https://en.wikipedia.org/wiki/Function_%28mathematics%29) are fundamental features of mathematics, and the concept is fairly easy to translate into code.

-A **function** maps an input to an output value.
+A **function** transforms an input into an output value.
 For example, the following is a function:

 ![function1](http://latex.codecogs.com/svg.latex?x%5E%7B2%7D)